logo

 MALTA PERMANENT RESIDENCY APPLICATION PROCESS TIMELINE

-Below is the step-by-step application process timeline for MPRA.
+Below is the step-by-step application process timeline for MPRP.

 Step 1: Engagement Stage